Leadership

 Program Evaluation Specialist

-Katie holds a Master’s degree in Public Health with an emphasis on Healthcare Management and Policy, along with a Master’s degree in Social Work with an emphasis on Administration from San Diego State University.
-After graduate school, Katie was a Management Fellow for the County of San Diego, focusing most of her work within the Behavioral Health Services Department developing the Drug Medical Organized Delivery System (DMC-ODS) proposal to the State in response to the 1115 Waiver.
+Katie holds a Master of Public Health with an emphasis in Healthcare Management and Policy and a Master of Social Work with an emphasis in Administration from San Diego State University.
+Following graduate school, she served as a Management Fellow for the County of San Diego, where she focused primarily on the Behavioral Health Services Department.
+In this role, she contributed to the development of the Drug Medi-Cal Organized Delivery System (DMC-ODS) proposal submitted to the State in response to the 1115 Waiver.

 Contact: